wikimedia/labs-tools-maintain-kubeusers/README.md

 ## Deploying in toolsbeta

+**Important!** You must copy the /etc/ldap.yaml from a VM in the Cloud VPS over the repository's copy of ldap.yaml before running `docker build`.
+The repository version is for testing only, not for deployment.

+Build the container on the current docker-builder host in the tools project with `docker build -t docker-registry.tools.wmflabs.org/maintain-kubeusers:beta .` and push it `docker push docker-registry.tools.wmflabs.org/maintain-kubeusers:beta`.

+Then as admin on the toolsbeta kubernetes cluster, go to a checkout of this repo and run `kubectl apply -f betaservice.yaml`

+## Deploying in tools

+**Important!** You must copy the /etc/ldap.yaml from a VM in the Cloud VPS over the repository's copy of ldap.yaml before running `docker build`.
+The repository version is for testing only, not for deployment.

 Build the container on the current docker-builder host in the tools project with `docker build -t docker-registry.tools.wmflabs.org/maintain-kubeusers:latest .` and push it `docker push docker-registry.tools.wmflabs.org/maintain-kubeusers:latest`.

-Then as admin on the toolsbeta kubernetes cluster, go to a checkout of this repo and run `kubectl apply -f betaservice.yaml`
+Then as admin on the tools kubernetes cluster, go to a checkout of this repo and run `kubectl apply -f service.yaml`

 ## Running tests